10 most beautiful at night buildings in the world

 As Peter the Great had a great impact in the modernization and development of Russia, he left behind a Russian landmark so great it got the nickname of “Russian Versailles”.

 Peter captured the Swedish provinces on the Eastern coast in 1703 and started building his capital at St Petersburg.
-After his visit to the French Royal Court in 1717, Peter the Great felt inspired by the grandeur of the Palace of Versailles.
-As a direct response he sought the expansion of the Peterhof Palace, employing several architects over the century giving birth to the Petrine Baroque style.
+After he visited the French Royal Court in 1717, Peter the Great felt inspired by the grandeur of the Palace of Versailles.
+As a direct response, he sought the expansion of the Peterhof Palace, employing several architects over the century, giving birth to the Petrine Baroque style.

 3. The Palace of Culture Iasi